-The standards and industry best practices used in commercial plumbing vary depending on the specific application.
-For example, systems that deal with potable water or hot water have specific guidelines on the materials and fixtures that can be used.
+Standards and industry best practices in commercial plumbing vary depending on the application.
+For example, potable water systems or hot water have specific guidelines on the materials and fixtures that can be used.

-However, there are also some best practices that have evolved with time to be accepted by the industry in general
+However, there are also some best practices that have been accepted by the industry in general.

 2. Sending the Right Tech

-It’s critical you know which of your teammates are most suited for specific tasks.
-A dispatch software that allows you to send out techs by skills is your best bet here.
-Look for something that leverages your team’s skillsets and availability to identify the best tech for the job, reducing call-backs and improving efficiency.
+It’s critical you know which teammate is suited for specific tasks.
+Dispatch software that allows you to send out techs by skills is your best option.
+Look for an operations platform that leverages your team’s skillsets and availability to identify the best tech for the job, reducing call-backs and improving efficiency.

-Testing and checking of all plumbing systems must be undertaken in accordance to the set standards.
-This is especially important for concealed piping and fixtures, which the consequences of not inspecting can be catastrophic, and expensive.
+Testing and checking of all plumbing systems must be completed according to regulations standards.
+This is especially important for concealed piping and fixtures.
+The consequences of failure on these systems could be catastrophic and expensive.

-Tests such as hydraulic tests and toxicity tests should be conducted regularly according to set regulations.
-Whenever issues are detected, corrective measures need to be taken immediately.
+Tests, like hydraulic tests and toxicity tests, should be conducted regularly .
+When issues are detected, corrective measures need to be taken immediately.

-Commercial plumbers have a lot to worry about in the normal course of their duties without having to be weighed down by the day-to-day running of a plumbing contractor business.
+Commercial plumbers have a lot to handle in the normal course of their job without having to be weighed down by the day-to-day running of a plumbing contractor business.
 BuildOps offers to handle all your office tasks such as organization, dispatch, invoicing, and more.